whitequark/rust-vnc/README.md

 The vnc crate implements serialization and deserialization for all of the [core VNC protocol][vnc], and a largely complete client state machine.

-The rvncclient executable is a quite usable VNC client, as it implements several extensions that cut down unnecessary data transfers; as a bonus it can be used for education and troubleshooting, as it will output a human-readable dump of the VNC messages if ran with `RUST_LOG=debug`.
+The rvncclient tool is a quite usable VNC client, as it implements several extensions that cut down unnecessary data transfers; as a bonus it can be used for education and troubleshooting, as it will output a human-readable dump of the VNC messages if ran with `RUST_LOG` environment variable set to `debug`.

+The rvncproxy tool is a proxy that sits in the middle of a VNC connection and buffers all server-to-client packets so that the server would (almost) never block, even the last mile to the client is very slow and/or has high latency.
+The proxy also supports `RUST_LOG=debug` setting.
+Note that the proxy will strip (and warn about) authentication methods and encodings it does not understand, since it is not possible to decode VNC framing otherwise.

 [vnc]: https://www.realvnc.com/docs/rfbproto.pdf